ExponentialWeights#

 Function that takes a positive integer

-and returns a weight vector of lengthk
+kand returns a weight vector of lengthkwith exponentially decreasing weights with baseb.

 Notes